Nicerice96/3303---Elevator/README.md

 Files:
 ------
+- ElevatorNodeController.java: Elevator Sub-system which manages an elevator's behaviour.
+This class recieves instructions from the Scheduler and contains methods that carry-out the given instructions.
+- ElevatorSubsystemController.java: Implements the UI for the Elevator Subsystem Window.
+- FloorNodeController.java: This class is a controller class responsible for managing the user interface (UI) components associated with a floor node.
 - 'FloorNode.java': Floor Sub-system which manages floor-related behavior.
 This class reads instructions from a file, parses them, and sends them to the SchedulerSystem.
 - 'ProcessingFloorAddInstructionState.java': Process the instructions sent to the floor and forwards them to the scheduler.
 - 'SchedulerProcessingFloorRequestState': Process the floor requests sent by the scheduler.
 - `ElevatorNode.java`: Represents the elevator's functionality, responding to requests and simulating elevator movements.
 - `SchedulerSystem.java`: Acts as the central coordinator, receiving requests from the `FloorSubsystem.java` and assigning them to the `ElevatorNode`.
-- `ElevatorDirection.java`: contains an enum contain possible directions for a given elevator node.
+- `Direction.java`: Contains an enum contain possible directions for a given elevator node.
-- `Direction.java`: Describes the `UP` or `DOWN`.
-- `Event.java`: Describes statements to be printed to the console in each State of the Project.
+- `Event.java`: Summarizes the occuring events.
+This would be printed in the Java UI frame.
 - `Event Type.java`: Describes an enum to house each type of event that can be encountered during the execution of the project.
 - `Event Test.java`: Adequately test's each event for correctness.
 - 'SchedulerFaultState.java': Handles errors that may occur in the program.